 Not surprisingly, the prognosis is worse for contralateral breast cancer occurring within two years of the original tumor.
 In fact, the development contralateral breast cancer has been found to be associated with a greater risk of dying from breast cancer throughout a long period of follow up.

-Latest research finds risk is higher for young age and significant family history
+Latest research finds risk is higher for young age with family history

 The study referenced at the beginning of this news article was designed to evaluate the risk of contralateral breast cancer in breast cancer patients who have a family history of breast cancer, but do not have any BRCA1 or BRCA2 mutations.
 To conduct the study, the authors selected women enrolled in an existing study (the Women's Environmental Cancer and Radiation Epidemiology Study) who had tested negative for BRCA mutations.
 The present study included 594 patients with contralateral breast cancer and 1,119 patients with unilateral breast cancer (controls).